Student Academy Awards: Description

 The awards were originally named the Student Film Awards and were first presented in 1973.
-The current name was adopted effective in 1991.
+The current name was adopted in 1991.
 Since 1975, the awards have been given annually.
-The event has been held in October since 2017 and usually takes place at the Samuel Goldwyn Theater in Beverly Hills, California.
+The event has been held in October since 2017, and in most years has been presented at the Samuel Goldwyn Theater in Beverly Hills, California.

 The awards offer prizes in four categories: alternative (experimental film), animation, documentary, and narrative.
 Gold, silver, and bronze awards are given in each category.
-Since 1981, a separate award has been given annually to a student filmmaker from outside the United States – however in the 49th annual SAA (2022), the academy merged its domestic and international categories.
-This reduced the 7 categories (4 domestic & 3 international) into 4 = narrative, animation, alternative/ experimental and documentary.
+From 1981 until 2021, separate awards were given annually to a student filmmaker from outside the United States, starting in the 49th Student Academy Awards in 2022, the Academy merged its domestic and international categories.
+This reduced the seven categories (four domestic and three international) into four categories for narrative, animation, alternative/experimental, and documentary.

-Several award winners have gone on to significant achievement as filmmakers, including Robert Zemeckis, Bob Saget, Spike Lee, Trey Parker, Pete Docter and John Lasseter.
-Some of the award-winning student films have themselves been nominated for and/or won the Academy Award in the short film categories, including Chicks in White Satin, The Janitor, Karl Hess: Toward Liberty, The Lunch Date, 9, Quiero ser (I want to be...), Gang Cops, The Death of Kevin Carter: Casualty of the Bang Bang Club, The Red Jacket, On the Line (Auf der Strecke), God of Love, The Confession, 4.1 Miles An Ostrich Told Me the World Is Fake and I Think I Believe It and Dcera (Daughter).
+Several award winners would have significant achievement as filmmakers, including Robert Zemeckis, Bob Saget, Spike Lee, Trey Parker, Pete Docter and John Lasseter.
+Some of the student films that won the awards have themselves been nominated for or won the Academy Award in the short film categories, including Chicks in White Satin, The Janitor, Karl Hess: Toward Liberty, The Lunch Date, 9, Quiero ser (I want to be...), Gang Cops, The Death of Kevin Carter: Casualty of the Bang Bang Club, The Red Jacket, On the Line (Auf der Strecke), God of Love, The Confession, 4.1 Miles An Ostrich Told Me the World Is Fake and I Think I Believe It, Butcher's Stain and Dcera (Daughter).

 Copies (and some elements) for over 90% of films honored with Student Academy Awards, along with recordings of many of the awards ceremonies, are held by the Academy Film Archive.

-In 2024, the 51st Student Academy Awards were held in London, and the following year the 52nd ceremony was held in New York City in the Ziegfeld Ballroom.
+In 2024, the 51st Student Academy Awards were held in London, and in 2025, the 52nd ceremony was held in New York City in the Ziegfeld Ballroom.
+The 2026 edition will be held in Toronto as part of the 2026 Toronto International Film Festival.

 The Student Academy Awards are sponsored by Rolex.